 How to change the status if you come to the US and want to stay for a long time

-Getting a visa in the United States is quite difficult.
+Getting a visa to the United States is quite difficult.
 Getting the type of visa you want is even more difficult.
-For applicants from the CIS countries and some countries in Eastern Europe, the positive outcome of the interview at the embassy is a real achievement.
-The most popular visa is B1 / B2, which serves for tourist purposes and business trips.
-The level of requests for a so-called transit visa is also high.
-And another of the top-most popular visas is a study visa for J-1 exchange programs.
-Each of the above types of visas has a time frame that limits one-time stay in the United States.
-The standard maximum visit period for a tour is 6 months (if you didn’t like the officer at the border, even less).
-In the case of a J-1 visa, the two-year ban on entry into the United States after the end of the program may also work.
-But neither the first, nor the second, nor any other circumstance in a row does not prevent visitors from staying in the USA for a much longer period.
+For applicants from the CIS countries and some countries of Eastern Europe, the positive outcome of the interview at the embassy is a real achievement.
+The most popular is the B1 / B2 visa, which serves for tourist purposes and business trips.
+There is also a high level of requests for a so-called transit visa.
+And another of the top popular visas is the J-1 student exchange visa.
+Each of the above types of visas has time frames that limit a single stay in the United States.
+The standard maximum duration of a visit on a tour visa is 6 months (if the officer at the border does not like you for some reason, even less).
+In the case of a J-1 visa, the rule of a two-year travel ban after the end of the program may also work.
+But neither the first, nor the second, nor any other circumstance prevents the visitors from staying in the United States for a much longer period.
 How?
-Through the change of status.
+Through a change in status.

 According to official statistics on the US Immigration Service website, the number of requests for a shift or extension of the current status practically does not change from year to year.
 On average, USCIS receives about 200 000 of such applications annually.
 About 80% of them are approved.
 It is not surprising that the topic of status change does not lose popularity and always raises many questions.